MurutiFelix/ndvi-amplitude-prediction/README.md

-# A mini project based on the paper "Forecasting vegetation dynamics in an open ecosystem by integrating deep learning and environmental variables  " by Yue Ma et.al,(2022)
+# A mini project based on the paper "Forecasting vegetation dynamics in an open ecosystem by integrating deep learning and environmental variables "

 **Paper:** Yue Ma et.al,(2022) — ndvi-amplitude-prediction: A torch spatio-temporal models comparison **Task:**  forecast vegetation state (predict ndvi)